 What could be more exciting to have these vegan chocolate cupcakes with biscoff frosting?
 Probably not many things!
-These vegan chocolate cupcakes are soft, chocolaty, stuffed with biscoff butter in the centre and topped with smooth biscoff frosting.
+They are soft, chocolaty, stuffed with biscoff butter in the centre and topped with smooth biscoff frosting.
 So super decadent and delicious.

 Happy Valentine’s Day my friends!
 I hope you are all having a wonderful day.
 This year Valentine’s Day is Sunday so I think that gives everyone some time to prepare baking, decorating and make your Valentine’s Day nice and all pretty for you and people your spending time with.

-The chocolate cupcake is soft, chocolaty, sweet and filled with biscoff spread in the centre with perfectly smooth and delicious biscoff frosting.
+The texture of the cupcakes is soft, chocolaty, sweet and filled with biscoff spread in the centre with perfectly smooth and delicious biscoff frosting on top.
 The delicious combination of rich chocolate and caramel-like biscoff flavour will melt in your mouth at every bite you take.

 The frosting is made with light and fluffy soy whipping cream which makes it a little healthier than butter cream frosting.
 One of the things I love about this vegan chocolate cupcake recipe.
 I can’t tell you enough how good they are!